 - b.
 There is a maximum penalty of $10,000 for failing to provide a copy of the annual information return (Form 990 and all schedule and attachments).

 - c.
 There is no maximum penalty for failure to provide a copy of the Tax-Exempt Application (Form 1023 or 1024)

 - d.
 Harassment Exception: Relief from disclosure is provided for an “Harassment Campaign.”
 This is a single coordinated effort to disrupt the operations of a tax-exempt organization, rather than to collect information about the organization.

-C. Documents requested that are not listed below, may be released only with the explicit approval of the ED.
+C. Documents requested that are not listed above may be released only with the explicit approval of the Executive Director.